oVirt/ovirt-site/source/release/3.5.3/index.html.md

  - [RFE] Log collector does not collect hosted engine information
  - split rhevm-log-collector moving sos plugins to subpackage

+### oVirt Optimizer

+* Optimizer should not propose steps if solution is not doable

 <Category:Documentation> <Category:Releases>